Emergent-Epidemics/infectious_disease_predictability/README.md

-## Code for On the predictability of infectious disease outbreaks
+## Code and data for On the predictability of infectious disease outbreaks

 ### Citation
 Scarpino, S. V., & Petri, G. (2017).
 On the predictability of infectious disease outbreaks. arXiv preprint arXiv:1703.07317. https://arxiv.org/abs/1703.07317